 Consumer Confidence in Australia averaged 101.29 points from 1974 until 2021, reaching an all time high of 123.94 points in May of 2007 and a record low of 64.61 points in November of 1990.
 This page provides - Australia Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Consumer Confidence in Australia is expected to be 115.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Australia to stand at 100.00 in 12 months time.
+Consumer Confidence in Australia is expected to be 105.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Australia Consumer Confidence is projected to trend around 98.00 points in 2022, according to our econometric models.